mithunmohan912/Omni-Platform/client-infrastructure/src/ocInfra/README.md

     - delete: remove the item selected from the collection
 * __title__: optional, text that could be displayed as a link.
 * __icon__: optional, image of the action.
-* __method__: optional, name of the function in the custom factory that is going to overwrite the default action.
+* __method__: optional, name of the function in the custom factory that is going to overwrite the default action, it receives as a parameter the resource selected.

 Example: